Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning classifier for type 2 AGN identification

-Our sources were originally selected based on their soft X-ray flux \citep{salvato_dissecting_2011}: this already skews the sample towards a majority of Type 1 sources, as soft X-rays get absorbed by the high hydrogen column density $N_{\rm H}$ around the accretion disk \citep{hasinger_absorption_2008}, while harder X-ray are less suppressed in obscured AGN.
+Our sources were originally selected based on their soft X-ray flux \citep{salvato_dissecting_2011}: this already skews the sample towards a majority of type 1 sources, as soft X-rays get absorbed by the high hydrogen column density, $N_{\rm H}$, around the accretion disk \citep{hasinger_absorption_2008}, while harder X-ray are less suppressed in obscured AGNs \citep{ananna_bass_2022}.
 These are also known to have stronger emission in the MIR than they do in other bands, as larger dust column reprocesses radiation from other bands.
-We thus expect weak UV/optical/NIR emission compared to that of the MIR.
-As described in Sect. \ref{subsubsec:spectroscopy_and_redshift}, we already know the AGN class for a sub-sample of sources which have a classification $\tt{CLASS\_BEST}$, such that the correlations between photometric observations and the object type can be studied.
-One could try to identify a single feature that best allows the distinction between obscured/unobscured AGN, the ratio of W2/W1 infrared emission for example.
-We develop this ``classical'' method in Appendix \ref{appendix:feature selection} following the method developed in \cite{abbasi_search_2022}.
+We thus expect weak UV/optical/NIR emission compared to that of the MIR \citep{hickox_obscured_2018}.
+As described in Sect. \ref{subsubsec:spectroscopy_and_redshift}, we already know the AGN class for a sub-sample of sources that have a classification $\tt{CLASS\_BEST}$, so that the correlations between photometric observations and the object type can be studied.
+One could try to identify a single feature that best allows the distinction between obscured and unobscured AGNs, such as the ratio of W2/W1 IR emission.
+We developed this ``classical'' method following the method used in \cite{abbasi_search_2022} and detailed in in Appendix \ref{appendix:feature selection}.
 However, a more judicious use of the multiwavelength information collected would be to train a classification machine learning model.
-Taking the \num{13415} sources for which AGN type is known as a training sample, we add a new feature called ``obscuration'': its value is 0 for Type 1 AGN, and 1 for Type 2 AGN.
-We seek to characterize whether the remaining \num{15533} are obscured or not.
+Taking the \num{13415} sources for which SDSS classification is known as a training sample, we add a new feature called ``obscuration'': its value is 0 for type 1 AGNs and 1 for type 2 AGNs.
+We followed the classification into type 1 or 2 employed in the SDSS pipeline, whereby spectral templates to distinguish between the classes \citep{bolton_spectral_2012}.
+We then sought to characterize whether the remaining \num{15533} are obscured or not.